Pluto: Surface

 Sputnik Planitia is covered with churning nitrogen ice "cells" that are geologically young and turning over due to convection.

 The plains on Pluto's surface are composed of more than 98 percent nitrogen ice, with traces of methane and carbon monoxide.
 Nitrogen and carbon monoxide are most abundant on the anti-Charon face of Pluto (around 180° longitude, where Tombaugh Regio's western lobe, Sputnik Planitia, is located), whereas methane is most abundant near 300° east.
 The mountains are made of water ice.
-Pluto's surface is quite varied, with large differences in both brightness and color.
+Pluto's surface is quite varied, with large differences in topography, brightness and color.

 Pluto is one of the most contrastive bodies in the Solar System, with as much contrast as Saturn's moon Iapetus.
 The color varies from charcoal black, to dark orange and white.
 Pluto's color is more similar to that of Io with slightly more orange and significantly less red than Mars.
 Notable geographical features include Tombaugh Regio, or the "Heart" (a large bright area on the side opposite Charon), Belton Regio, or the "Whale" (a large dark area on the trailing hemisphere), and the "Brass Knuckles" (a series of equatorial dark areas on the leading hemisphere).

-Sputnik Planitia, the western lobe of the "Heart", is a 1,000 km-wide basin of frozen nitrogen and carbon monoxide ices, divided into polygonal cells, which are interpreted as convection cells that carry floating blocks of water ice crust and sublimation pits towards their margins; there are obvious signs of glacial flows both into and out of the basin.
+Sputnik Planitia, the western lobe of the "Heart", is a 1,000 km-wide 3 km-deep impact basin partially flooded with frozen nitrogen and carbon monoxide ices, divided into polygonal cells, which are interpreted as convection cells that carry floating blocks of water ice crust and sublimation pits towards their margins; there are obvious signs of glacial flows both into and out of the basin.
 It has no craters that were visible to New Horizons, indicating that its surface is less than 10 million years old.
 Latest studies have shown that the surface has an age of 180000 years.

 The New Horizons science team summarized initial findings as "Pluto displays a surprisingly wide variety of geological landforms, including those resulting from glaciological and surface–atmosphere interactions as well as impact, tectonic, possible cryovolcanic, and mass-wasting processes."

 In Western parts of Sputnik Planitia there are fields of transverse dunes formed by the winds blowing from the center of Sputnik Planitia in the direction of surrounding mountains.
 The dune wavelengths are in the range of 0.4–1 km and likely consist of methane particles 200–300 μm in size.